toolleeo/cli-apps/README.md

 * [tz](https://github.com/oz/tz) - tz helps you schedule things across time zones.
 It's an interactive TUI program that displays time across the time zones of your choosing.
 * [vdirsyncer](https://github.com/pimutils/vdirsyncer) - CalDAV synchronization program.
 * [Wyrd](http://freecode.com/projects/wyrd/) - Curses front-end for [Remind](https://www.roaringpenguin.com/products/remind) written in OCaml with vertically scrollable time table.

-## <a name="online"></a>Online search and resources

-* [arch-wiki](https://github.com/deadhead420/arch-wiki) - Search the Arch Wiki anywhere from the command line.
-* [Awesome CLI](https://github.com/umutphp/awesome-cli) - Awesome CLI is a simple command line tool to give you a fancy command line interface to dive into Awesome lists.
-* [Awesome Finder](https://github.com/mingrammer/awesome-finder) - Search the awesome lists from the command line.
-* [ddgr](https://github.com/jarun/ddgr) - A command line utility to search DuckDuckGo (html version) from the terminal.
-* [googler](https://github.com/jarun/googler) - Google Search, Google Site Search, Google News from the terminal.
-* [magic-tape](https://gitlab.com/christosangel/magic-tape) - Magic-tape is an image supporting fuzzy finder command line interface YouTube client.
-* [pockyt](https://github.com/achembarpu/pockyt) - Read, manage, and automate the collection of articles in [Pocket](https://getpocket.com), an application for managing a reading list of articles from the Internet.
-* [Seashells](https://seashells.io/) - Pipe output to the web.
-* [Shreddit](https://github.com/x89/Shreddit) - Remove your comment history on Reddit as deleting an account does not do so.
-* [so](https://github.com/samtay/so) - Terminal interface for Stack Overflow.
-* [socialscan](https://github.com/iojw/socialscan) - Python library and CLI for accurately querying username and email usage on online platforms.
-* [socli](https://github.com/gautamkrishnar/socli) - Stack overflow command line client written in Python.
-Search and browse stack overflow without leaving the terminal
-* [wikit](https://github.com/KorySchneider/wikit) - A command line program for getting Wikipedia summaries easily.

 ## <a name="package-manager"></a>Package managers